jaclu/tmux-menus/README.md

 <summary>Purpose</summary>
 <br>

-Some basic popup menus come with tmux as defaults.
-Rather lacking and since they're written as hard-to-read mouse action one-liners, rather painful to expand upon.
+Tmux provides a few basic popup menus by default, but they're quite limited and difficult to extend due to their complex, mouse-based one-liner implementations.
-A more integrated approach with navigation and adaptability seemed the way to go.
+A more integrated, user-friendly approach with better navigation and flexibility seemed like the right solution.

 Not solely meant for beginners, I use it myself all the time: